2013 United States Senate special election in New Jersey: Background

-Democratic state senator Shirley Turner, of Lawrenceville, New Jersey introduced legislation to move the general election on November 5 for all statewide offices, including governor, to the same date, October 16, as the U.S. Senate special election.
+New Jersey Democratic state senator Shirley Turner of Lawrenceville introduced legislation to move the general election on November 5 for all statewide offices, including governor, to the same date, October 16, as the U.S. Senate special election.
 This legislation was introduced in order to avoid spending an additional $12 million for a separate U.S. Senate election in October in addition to the general statewide election in November.
 A bill, A4237, passed both legislative houses on June 27, 2013.
 Another bill, A4249, allowing eligible voters who cast ballots on October 16 for senator to also vote early for the November general election, finally passed both legislative houses on June 27.
 Both bills were sent to Governor Christie for approval or veto with little expectation that either would be signed by Christie into law.
 The governor vetoed both bills on September 9, 2013.

 The Christie administration looked into contingency plan options for additional state workers, transportation resources, voting machines and associated hardware, and skilled voting machine technicians in order to avoid any potential conflicts due to the short time span of 20 days between the special election and the general election.
 Use of any of these options would increase the cost of $12 million for the October election, which would be in addition to $12 million for the August primary, that were both estimated by the New Jersey Office of Legislative Services.
 Contingency plans would be needed due to potential scheduling and logistical conflicts in the use of the same voting machines for both elections.
 New Jersey state law requires voting machines to be locked down for 15 days after an election, in case a defeated candidate seeks a recount.
 Voting machines would also need to be set up several days in advance of the general election.
-The state has made arrangements to reimburse by December 31, 2013 all necessary expenses after an audit of submitted election costs by each of the County Boards of Elections.
+The state has made arrangements to reimburse by December 31, 2013, all necessary expenses after an audit of submitted election costs by each of the County Boards of Elections.